Partial desingularization up to normal-crossings in characteristic 0 and 2: Characteristic 0

 \begin{definition} \begin{enumerate} \item A class $\cC$ of singularities \emph{has open support} if the locus of points $\{p\in X|(p\in X) \in \cC\}$ is open. \item The class is \emph{$\inv$-closed} if the locus of points where $(p\in X) \in \cC$ and $\inv_{\cI_X}(p) = K$ is \emph{constant} is closed in the level set $W_K = \{p\in X: \inv_X(p) = K\}$. \end{enumerate} If both conditions hold we say $\cC$ is \emph{adequate}. \end{definition}

 \begin{theorem} Let\ \ $\inv$ be a wonderful invariant, and let $\cC$ be an adequate class of singularities.
-Then any variety $X$ admits a modification $X'\to X$, where $X'$ has singularities in $\cC$ and $X' \to X$ is an isomorphism over the locus of $\cC$ points $\{x\in X: (x\in X) \in\cC\}$. \end{theorem}
+Then any variety $X$ admits a $\cC$-preserving weighted resolution, namely a modification $X'\to X$, where $X'$ has singularities in $\cC$ and $X' \to X$ is an isomorphism over the locus of $\cC$ points $\{x\in X: (x\in X) \in\cC\}$. \end{theorem} \begin{proof} Consider the the function It is the modified invariant that asks us to pretend that points in $\cC$ are smooth.
+Since $X^\cC\subset X$ is open, the function $\inv^\cC$ is upper semicontinuous.